 Investment Approach

-Our investment approach has become somewhat bolder compared to earlier periods.
-As the global economy is showing signs of recovery—suggesting we may have already passed the deepest point of the latest downturn—we have upgraded equities while slightly reducing bond positions.
-Within the bond category, Hungarian government securities appear the most attractive: the forint remains stable, interest rates are high, and the yield premium is significant not only compared to the U.S. or the eurozone, but also relative to neighboring countries.
+Our investment approach this month is slightly more confident than before.
+As the global economy shows tangible signs of life – perhaps we’ve already passed the latest downturn’s lowest point – we have upgraded equities and modestly reduced bond exposure.
+Within the bond segment, Hungarian government securities currently offer the most attractive outlook: the forint remains stable, interest rates are high, and the yield premium is significant not only compared to the U.S. and eurozone, but also relative to neighboring countries.

 VIG EUR Portfolios